pengfu/webpack-quick-start/README.md

 # webpack-quick-start
 A quick-start demo for webpack.
+Let you know how to use webpack.

+This article is notes of [https://survivejs.com/webpack](https://survivejs.com/webpack "https://survivejs.com/webpack")

 ## How to use
 `npm install && npm start`